 genus of leguminous shrubs, 1731, coined in Modern Latin (1619) from Latin mimus "mime" (see mime (n.)) + -osa, adjectival suffix (fem. of -osus).
 So called because some species (including the common Sensitive Plant) fold leaves when touched, seeming to mimic animal behavior.
-The alcoholic drink (by 1977) is so called from its yellowish color, which resembles that of the mimosa flower.
+As the name of a yellow color like that of the mimosa flower, by 1909.
+The alcoholic drink (by 1977) is so called from its yellowish color.